World Radio Day

-World Radio Day (Le jour mondial de la radio) is an international day celebrated on the 13th of February each year.
-The day was designated by UNESCO on the 3rd of November, 2011, during its 36th conference.
+World Radio Day (Le jour mondial de la radio) is an international day celebrated on February 13 each year.
+The day was designated by UNESCO on November 3, 2011, during its 36th conference.

 Background

 Following a request from the Spanish Radio Academy on the 20th of September, 2010, Spain proposed that the UNESCO Executive Board include an agenda item on the proclamation of World Radio Day.
 UNESCO's Executive Board added the agenda item to its provisional agenda for the proclamation of a "World Radio Day" on September 29, 2011.
 Upon receiving favorable responses and official support from the Arab States Broadcasting Union (ASBU), the Asia-Pacific Broadcasting Union (ABU), the African Union of Broadcasting (AUB), the Caribbean Broadcasting Union (CBU), the European Broadcasting Union (EBU), the International Association of Broadcasting (IAB), the North American Broadcasters Association (NABA), the Organization de Telecommunications Ibeoramericanas (OTI), BBC, URTI, Vatican Radio, etc., the proposal was approved.

 The 13th of February was recommended as the official day due to it being “the day the United Nations established the whole concept of the United Nations Radio, in 1946”.
 The Board requested that UNESCO's Director-General bring the resolution to the attention of the Secretary-General of the United Nations so that World Radio Day could be endorsed by the General Assembly and celebrated by the whole system.
 The matter was subsequently treated by UNESCO's General Conference, which adopted the resolution in file 36 C/63.
 World Radio Day was thus unanimously proclaimed by all member states of UNESCO in November, 2011.

-In December, 2012, The General Assembly of the UN endorsed the proclamation of World Radio Day, which thereby became a day to be celebrated by all UN agencies, funds, and programs and their partners.That year the Spanish Academy of Radio led the creation of the World Radio Day Committee to collaborate with UNESCO in the annual organization of the World Radio Day celebrations.
+In December, 2012, The General Assembly of the UN endorsed the proclamation of World Radio Day, which thereby became a day to be celebrated by all UN agencies, funds, and programs and their partners.That year the led the creation of the to collaborate with UNESCO in the annual organization of the World Radio Day celebrations.